 Access to Justice Coordinators within Court Administration (limited membership)

 Chair: Rochelle Klempner (NY)

 Membership in this Working Group is by invitation only.
 Members typically consist of leadership in Access to Justice initiatives initiated by the Administrative Office of Courts for a State.
 This Working Group explores the programs and infrastructure developed by state AOCs to deliver access to justice with a goal of creating shared resources among the states for purposes of replicating best practices and successes.

 Access to Justice Commissions Self-Help Services (limited membership)

 This Working Group explores self-help services and courtroom innovations with members of statewide Access to Justice Commissions.
-Membership to this Working Group is by invitation only and is limited to only those representatives of a statewide Access to Justice Commission.
+Membership to this Working Group is by invitation only and limited to representatives of statewide Access to Justice Commissions.